adohe-zz/Bottlenose/README.md

-# Baiji
+# Bottlenose

-Baiji is a contract first Java SOA Framework.
+Bottlenose is a contract first(compared to code first) Java SOA Framework.